 But, for PC gamers, you’re going to want to check out Gamekit, where you can earn rewards for playing popular PC titles.

-Want other fun ways to make money playing games?
+Want other easy ways to make extra money?
 Checkout:

 What is Gamekit?

 Gamekit is a free website that lets you earn rewards for playing games and completing quests.
 This website is very similar to Gamehag, another website where you can earn free gift cards and other rewards for playing games you love.

 In a nutshell, you play online games on Gamekit, earn points when you complete a certain task or level, and exchange those points for rewards.

 These rewards range from full versions of games, premium currencies, or special discounts within certain game clients.

 There are over 21 million users that have earned a total of nearly $8 million to date!

 A great benefit to using Gamekit that isn’t found in many similar platforms is that the website is available to users in North America, South America, Europe, Asia, and Australia.

 How Does Gamekit Work? – Signing Up & Earning Rewards